Nan Goldin: Opioid crisis

-Hamas–Israel conflict
+Gaza war

 "Anti-zionism has been totally conflated with antisemitism which is convenient for Israel.
 This has made the rise of real antisemitism more dangerous.
 Anti-zionism is weaponized to shut the mouth of anyone criticizing the violent actions of the Israeli government."- Nan Goldin at Rencontres d'Arles July 2025.

-In October 2023, soon after the 2023 Hamas-led attack on Israel, Goldin signed a letter on Artforum that was criticized by pro-Israel activists for being antisemitic, as it did not mention the Palestinian organization Hamas or the Israelis who were killed.
+In October 2023, soon after the October 7 attacks, Goldin signed a letter on Artforum calling for an end to the Israeli bombing of the Gaza Strip, stating there was "ample evidence that we are witnessing the unfolding of a genocide," and "reject[ing] violence against all civilians."
 The letter received more than 8,000 signatures.
+It was criticized by pro-Israel activists for not mentioning Israelis who were killed by Hamas in the October 7 attacks.

-In November 2023, during the Israeli invasion of the Gaza Strip, hundreds of members and supporters of Jewish Voice for Peace–New York City (JVP-NYC) took part in a sit-in protest in front of New York's Statue of Liberty demanding a ceasefire in Gaza.
+In November 2023, during the Gaza war, hundreds of members and supporters of Jewish Voice for Peace–New York City (JVP-NYC) took part in a sit-in protest in front of New York's Statue of Liberty demanding a ceasefire in Gaza.
 Goldin addressed the demonstration, saying, "As long as the people of Gaza are screaming, we need to yell louder, no matter who attempts to silence us."
-Goldin also canceled a photo shoot with the New York Times Magazine due to concerns about the New York Times reporting on the Gaza crisis, accusing the newspaper of complicity with Israel in its reporting and further questioning its handling of Palestinian perspectives.
+Goldin also canceled a photo shoot with the New York Times Magazine due to concerns about The New York Times reporting on the Gaza crisis, accusing the newspaper of complicity with Israel in its reporting and further questioning its handling of Palestinian perspectives.

 Goldin was arrested on October 14, 2024, during a Jewish Voice for Peace protest in New York City.
+In September 2026, Goldin attended a protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly.